Texture of Single Vanishing Subtrace in Neutrino Mass Matrix: Introduction

-The fact that neutrinos are massive was the first firm sign of physics beyond standard model \cite{neutrinoMass}.
-Many flavor models for neutrino mass matrix were conceived, motivated by phenomenological data on neutrino oscillations \cite{oscillation}.
-Zero textures were studied extensively \cite{xing,M0texture,0texture}, but other forms of textures were equally studied, such as zero minors \cite{minor}, and partial $\mu-\tau$ symmetry textures \cite{pmt}.
-In \cite{Lashin}, a particular texture of vanishing two subtraces was studied.
-There, analytical expressions for the measurable neutrino observables were derived, and numerical analysis was done to show that $8$ patterns, out of the $15$ independent ones, can accommodate data.
-The objective of this work is to study the texture characterized by one vanishing subtrace.
-Actually, the one vanishing $2 \times 2$ subtrace texture can be seen also as a generalization of the zero texture when the latter is regarded as a vanishing $1 \times 1$ subtrace texture.
+The objective of this work is to study the texture characterized by one vanishing subtrace{ , motivated by many factors.
+First, a particular texture of vanishing two subtraces was studied in \cite{Lashin}, where analytical expressions for the measurable neutrino observables were derived, and numerical analysis was done to show that $8$ patterns, out of the $15$ independent ones, can accommodate data.
+Second, the so-called $\mu-\tau$ antisymmetry texture was studied in, say, \cite{mtas}.
+This texture, in addition to the condition ($M_{e \mu}=-M_{e \tau}$) which can be implemented also in $\mu$-$\tau$ symmetry textures \cite{pmt}, included also a certain vanishing subtrace condition ($M_{\mu \mu}+M_{\tau \tau}=0$).
+Third, the one vanishing $2 \times 2$ subtrace texture can be seen actually as a generalization of the zero texture when the latter is regarded as a vanishing $1 \times 1$ subtrace texture.
+Fourth, since the equal entries texture has been of interest recently, either in Hybrid texture (e.g. \cite{Liu}) or simply in assuming two such equalities (e.g. \cite{Gautam}), and since such an equality condition is closely related to a condition of vanishing sum of the corresponding two entries, so studying textures of vanishing subtrace adds further analysis into these studies}.
 We implement the new experimental bounds of \cite{Lisi}, with the new updates on the non-vanishing value of the smallest mixing matrix \cite{daya}, and carry out a complete numerical analysis, where all the free parameters are scanned within their experimentally accepted ranges.
 We discuss non-singular patterns having all the neutrino masses non vanishing and singular patterns where one of the masses is zero.
 We find all six non-singular textures able to accommodate the experimental data.
 As to singular textures, only four textures can accommodate data of inverted hierarchy type.
 We then address the question of how to realize such a vanishing subtrace texture.
 First, we relate the symmetry imposing the vanishing subtrace pattern to another symmetry which forces zeros at specific locations.
 The former pattern arises upon rotating the zero-texture form.
 Although the texture form is imposed at high scale, however many arguments \cite{cherif} were presented in favor of keeping the form when running into low scale.
 The method we suggest for realizing the vanishing subtrace texture applies only to four out of six possible patterns.
 However, it is generic enough to be applicable to any specific texture related by unitary transformation to zero textures, and we apply it successfully within type I and type II seesaw scenarios.
 Second, we present direct realizations of the textures within type I and type II seesaw scenarios, without relating them to zero textures, based on discrete symmetries.